Gidget Gein

 Bradley Mark Stewart (September 11, 1969 – October 8, 2008), known by his stage name Gidget Gein, was an American musician and artist.
 He was the second bassist and co-founder of the rock band Marilyn Manson.
 His stage name is a combination of fictional character Gidget and serial killer Ed Gein.

 Early life

 Gein was born and raised in Hollywood, Florida.
-His mother was a Roman Catholic schoolteacher and his father was a police officer.
+His mother was a Roman Catholic school teacher and his father was a police officer.
 His parents divorced when he was the age of 3 and his mother remarried a few years later to a carny and a birthday clown who became Gein's stepfather.
 "He was like Krusty the Clown," describes Gein.
 "And he was a rampant alcoholic, so after these birthday parties, he would hang out with the parents and drink.
 Then he'd come home, reeking and smoking cigars in his clown makeup, drunk off his ass, busting shit, being nasty.
 That was a weekly occurrence."

 As a child he attended Catholic school and his favorite movies were Willy Wonka & the Chocolate Factory and The Texas Chain Saw Massacre.